Valoenu/Higher-Lower-Fiask-/README.md

-# Higher-Lower-Fiask-
+#🎯 Higher-Lower Guessing Game
-A simple Flask web app where users guess a number between 0 and 9 via the URL.
-The app responds with visual feedback using GIFs, indicating if the guess is too high, too low, or correct.
-A random number is generated at server start and remains fixed until restart.
-Fun way to learn Flask routing!
+A fun Flask web app where you guess a number between 0 and 9 by typing it in the URL (e.g., /5).
+The app gives feedback with cool GIFs showing if your guess is too high, too low, or correct.
+Great mini project to learn Flask basics like routing and dynamic URLs!

+⸻

+Let me know if you want a full README.md version with setup instructions and screenshots!